f5devcentral/f5-digital-customer-engagement-center/docs/delivery/application_delivery_controller/nginx/kic/lab01.rst

 Configure the Nginx Ingress to start using it and start caching.

 14. Create a new file ``nginx-ingress-update.yaml`` with the configuration below and apply it.

-    :warning: Please note: you need to replace the ``host`` value with the EXTERNAL-IP of the ``nginx-ingress`` service.
+.. ::warning Please note: you need to replace the ``host`` value with the EXTERNAL-IP of the ``nginx-ingress`` service.

 .. raw:: html